A Taste of Fear: Production

 The film has a lot of symbolism, as Atris symbolizes the dictator, and the villagers symbolize the people who fall under the tyranny.
 Fouada symbolizes Egypt, which the dictator can not be happy with.

 Some critics pointed out that this film may symbolize the period of Gamal Abdel Nasser's rule, and others pointed out that it may symbolize the period of King Farouk's rule, as some said that it symbolizes any dictatorial rule, tyranny and oppression in general.

-Hussein Kamal said: The enemies of success have spread a rumor to the effect that by Atris we mean President Gamal Abdel Nasser.
+Hussein Kamal said: The enemies of success have spread the rumour that we mean President Gamal Abdel Nasser by 'Atris'.

 A storm occurred and the film was ready to be shown, and Salah Zulfikar Films Company already published all posters were filling the streets.
 Gamal Abdel Nasser watched the film with Salah Zulfikar and watched it again with Anwar Sadat.
 After the second viewing, Gamal Abdel Nasser was convinced that it could not be the character of Atris and allowed the film to be shown.